stepbrobd/router/docs/main.typ

 // last slide. summary (can be the same as overview of solutions)
 // motivation here is "want to use Nix as a templating engine for bird config"
 // do it more adhoc? instead of dump background beforehand
+//
+// adrien:
+// give a little introduction about myself at the beginning
+// involvement in community, motivation for the project, etc.
+// missing main topic? what am i trying to do here
+// its too network oriented, some audience might not
+// slide 23 what's NAT
+// add my motivation in lessons learedn (like entirely possible to run router with nixos)
+// when introducing new terms at very beginning, add a small explanation when its mentioned down the line
+// slide 9 maybe give a recap on what bgp is
+// what's the exact contribution? make it clear (i made a new module to configure bird)
+// good outcode: bird module exist, current way hard to use, my module makes it easier, audience would want to try

 #import "@preview/muchpdf:0.1.1": muchpdf
 #import "@preview/polylux:0.4.0": *